ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 Crop-Soil Interactions
 ----------------------------------------
-Each crop type comes with its own ability and constraints in accessing water.
+Each crop type comes with its own abilities and constraints in accessing water.
 As we started out with an example *APSIMX file* that only focussed on Sorghum, we currently only have specifications for the Plant Available Water Capacity (PAWC) of Sorghum.
 To inspect the specific values, please expand the *Soil node* ``HRS``, then expand the ``Physical`` *node*, and select ``SorghumSoil``.